 Public transport in Iraq

-Public transport in Iraq is very limited and should not be used by foreigners because of the security risks involved.
+Public transport in Iraq is very limited and should not be used by foreigners due to the security risks involved.
 Much of the transport infrastructure was destroyed during the war.
-In some parts of the country buses and shared taxis are used by locals but these systems are not formalised.
+The metro, buses and shared taxis are used by locals in the major cities, but these systems are not formalised and are unreliable.

 Driving in Iraq